-Ka – means bliss.
-The State of Bliss has no opposite.
-(But the opposite of Happiness is sorrow).
-All our realized master’s are in the State of Bliss (Ananda).
-Kailasa suggests that State of Bliss (Moksha Dham) .
+Ka – means Bliss.
+The State of Bliss has no opposite, unlike happiness which has sorrow as its opposite.
+All our realized Masters are in the State of Bliss (Ananda).
+Kailasa signifies that State of Bliss (Moksha Dham) .
 Infact, Kailasa and Shiva are one and the same.
-Mukti (Enlightenment) means Shiva, and Shiva Saakshaatkaara is Bliss.
+Mukti (Enlightenment) means Shiva, and Shiva Sakshatkara is Bliss: Shiva – Ananda !!

-Yatra [ Ya means to move, Tra ( trayate ) – means that which helps us to move beyond the ocean/clutches of sorrow/samsara].
-Hence Kailasa Manasa is a yatra – a pilgrimage to be undertaken within.
+Yatra:- Ya means “to move”.
+Tra (trayate ) means “that which helps us to cross over the ocean of sorrow/samsara”.
+Hence Kailasa Manasa is a Yatra – an inner pilgrimage to be undertaken within ourselves.
 Manasa Sarovara ( Manasa – mind, sarovara – lake).
-Our mind represents a lake.
-When the wind hits the lake waters, waves arise.
-Similarly when our mind is constantly hit with the thoughts of desire, jealousy, anger .. it is always in a state of disturbance.
-But when the manasa sarova lake is calm with its waters absolutely still, we can see the reflection of Mount Kailash .
-But if the water’s are disturbed then the reflection is distorted.
-Similarly when our minds are absolutely peaceful, the presence of the Lord Eshwara within us is reflected in our minds.
-This is the State of all Realized masters who reflect the divinity of the Lord within.
+Manasa Sarovara represents our “mind-lake.”
+When the wind hits the lake waters, waves rise.
+And in the disturbed waters, the reflection of Mount Kailasa is distorted.
+But when the Manasa Sarovara is calm and the waters are absolutely still, we can see the glorious reflection of Kailasa.
+Similarly, when our mind is constantly whipped up by desire, jealousy, anger, etc., it is always in a state of disturbance.
+And in a disturbed mind, the reflection of the Light of Consciousness (Shiva-tattva) is distorted.
+Therefore, when our mind is absolutely calm, still and peaceful, the presence of the Lord within us is reflected in our minds.
+This is Iswara Darshana – the State of all Realized Masters who reflect the divinity of the Lord within.

 There are a number of compositions by Saint composers like Tyagaraja , Purandaradasa citing the importance of Bhakti – devotion.
 In this composition Saint Tyagaraja talks about Divine Love – Anuraaga.
 Without Devotion , one remains deprived of true knowledge and wisdom.
 It is bhakti which helps us to shift our focus from leading a pure materialistic life to a life filled with purpose [wisdom] .The purpose of human life is not to earn money and enjoy being selfish and arrogant.